 One of the best Round 1 playoff series the NBA will see this year tips off tonight at 9:30pm EST / 6:30pm PST when the Oklahoma City Thunder host the Memphis Grizzlies in Chesapeake Energy Arena.
 The OKC Thunder took the season series 3-1, with their lone loss to the Grizzlies coming while Russell Westbrook was out of the lineup.
 Westbrook may be back now, but Memphis has been a thorn in OKC’s side for quite some time, setting the stage for a duel not often seen in a No. 2 vs. No. 7 series.
-You can watch the Oklahoma City Thunder – Memphis Grizzlies live stream Game 1 using the links below.
+You can watch the Oklahoma City Thunder – Memphis Grizzlies live stream Game 1 using any number of services.

 There are plenty of reasons to tune in live tonight on ESPN.
 Chief among them is to see how the high-octane Thunder handle the grind-it-out game of Zach Randolph and the Grizzlies during the 2014 NBA postseason.
 In the regular season Randolph averaged 16.5 points against the Thunder, though Grizzlies forward Marc Gasol was no slouch himself.
 Although the Grizzlies have Mike Conley and Mike Miller in the backcourt to keep the shots flowing, Memphis’ game begins and ends down low.